This post is part of the "Definitive Guide To Windows 10 Servicing" blog series. Last update: Sept. 2018.

-A few days ago, Microsoft announced exciting details about the planned Creator Update for Windows 10, which is planned for April 2017.
-This will be the company's third feature upgrade release in almost 18 months after the initial Windows-as-a-Service release (a.k.a.
-1507 - OS Build 10240) was published.
+A few days ago, Microsoft announced exciting details about the planned Creator Update for Windows 10, which was published in April 2017.
+This was the company's third feature upgrade release in almost 18 months after the initial Windows-as-a-Service release (1507) was released after the November Update (1511) and the Anniversary Update (1607).

 But the launch of this new upgrade may mean more than just creativity and gaming experiences for corporate IT administrators!
-If you follow the official documentation, it means that (approximately) within the next 18 months, all current existing Windows 10 versions will see their last updates and essentially will no longer be supported.
-So, for the first time since the initial 1507 Windows 10 release announcement, businesses will be forced to upgrade to a newer version than 1507.
+If you follow the official documentation, it means that within the next 18 months after the release date of a new Windows 10 version, Microsoft will have published three more!

-Here is the deal: Microsoft will support each new Windows 10 version for 18 months once released into the Semi-Annual Channel (official release date).
+In other words: Microsoft will support each new Windows 10 version for 18 months once released into the Semi-Annual Channel (starting with the official release date).
 While previous Windows 10 versions followed a different (more complicated) release and End-of-Life logic including a 60-day grace period, there will be no grace period going forward.
 Each feature update release will be supported and updated for exactly 18 months.

 The following graphic illustrates the Windows 10 Servicing timeline: